pattern-lab/patternlab-node/packages/docs/src/docs/viewing-patterns.md

 ---

-title: Viewing Patterns | Pattern Lab
+title: Viewing Patterns
-heading: Viewing Patterns
+tags:
+  - docs
 ---

-{% capture m %}

 Pattern Lab ships with [BrowserSync](https://www.browsersync.io/) to serve generated files to a browser.
 BrowserSync does a lot of cool things like reload files without a refresh, expose the site to your network, and synchronize page views across devices.
 To start the server do the following: